Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: General case

+Discussions on Eq.~\ref{eq:H_12_1}-\ref{eq:H_12_3} suggest that the basis like Eq.~\ref{eq:Psi_novarphi} is not suitable for helical unit cell, which is understandable because there is an extra helical symmetry need to be considered.
+To fix this problem, inspired by the trick we used from Eq.~\ref{eq:H_12_1} to Eq.~\ref{eq:H_12_2} about $\Phi_{\pmb{r}-\pmb{r}_j}$, we can write down the new TB basis for helical unit cell as:

-where ${\langle}X_j|$ is the position basis of unitcell $j$.
-In the last line, the influence of helical structure to the phase of $\Psi_{nl,km}$, or in other words the $j$-dependent part, has totally been organized into $\Omega_{kl}$ defined as
+where ${\langle}X_j|$ is the position basis of helical unit cell $j$.
+In the last line, the influence of helical structure to the phase of $\Psi_{nl,km}$, or in other words the $j$-dependent part, has totally been organized into $\Omega_{km}$ defined as

-so that the local part $\psi_{nlm}(\vec{r}-\vec{r}_j) = A_{nl}(\vec{r}-\vec{r}_j)e^{im\Phi}$ goes back to the pure atomic orbital form described in Eq.~\ref{eq:atomic_nl}.
-It can be observed that the OAM $m$ is originally only carried by the local rotational degree of freedom $\Phi$ of the atomic orbital.
-However, due to the tilted local chemical environment, $m$ is also carried by the directional polarization angle $\varphi_j$ of the helical atomic site, which belongs to a global degree of freedom.
-In other words, the atomic OAM is \textit{``inherited"} by the helical structure.
+and the left term $\psi_{nlm}(\pmb{r}-\pmb{r}_j)$ is the unrotated atomic orbital, the phase angle of which $\Psi_{\pmb{r}-\pmb{r}_j}$ is measured from the global reference direction $\pmb{e}_x$ without helical rotational order.
+It is easily checked that $\Psi_{nl,km}$ defined in Eq.~\ref{eq:Psi_helical} satisfies the Bloch theorem in helical materials under screw symmetry (as is proved in Appendix~\ref{sec:translational_symmetry}, and its hopping parameter has the same form with Eq.~\ref{eq:H_12_unhelical} (i.e. diagonal in crystal momentum).
+Compared with Eq.~\ref{eq:Psi_novarphi}, Eq.~\ref{eq:Psi_helical} is with the substitution of local azimuthal angle $\Phi_{\pmb{r}-\pmb{r}_j}-\varphi_j$ for the global azimuthal angle $\Phi_{\pmb{r}-\pmb{r}_j}$.
+This is not just a mathematical trick but reflects the physical reality that the local rotational degree of freedom, $\Phi_{\pmb{r}-\pmb{r}_j}$, is not as trivially identical for all the atomic sites as in non-helical systems, but becomes coupled to the global rotational degree of freedom $\varphi$ in helical systems.
+Namely the atomic OAM is \textit{``inherited''} to the helical structure.